benignware-labs/wp-main-feed/README.md

 > Apply filters on your main feed

 ## Usage
-This plugin let's you setup default filters on your standard wordpress feed.
+This plugin lets you setup default filters on your standard wordpress feed.
 For example, you could manually publish an individual archive feed under your main feed's url, i.e. `http://myblog.com/feed`.
 Currently supported query vars contain `year`, `month`, `category`, `tag`.